BehaviorTree/btcpp_website/docs/migration.md

 :::note
-In the repository you can find a Python script called **convert_v3_to_v4.py** that may save you some time (thanks to use https://github.com/SubaruArai)!
+In the repository you can find a Python script called **convert_v3_to_v4.py** that may save you some time (thanks to user https://github.com/SubaruArai)!

-Try it, but make sure that you double check the result first!
+Try it, but make sure that you double-check the result first!
 :::

 ## Class renaming

-The name of the following classes / XML tags changed.
+The names of the following classes / XML tags changed.

 | Name in 3.8+ | Name in 4.x | Where |
 |-------------|---------|---------|